rufus-lang/rufus/rufus-lang.org/public/index.md

 }
 ```

-Rufus is for teams building and operating fault tolerant distributed systems.
+Rufus is for teams that build and operate fault tolerant distributed systems.

 ## Design goals